wearerequired/lint-action/README.md

 ### Adding a new linter

-If you want to add support for an additional linter, please open an issue to discuss its addition.
+If you want to add support for an additional linter, please open an issue to discuss its inclusion in the project.
 Afterwards, you can follow these steps to add support for your linter:

 - Clone the repository and install its dependencies with `yarn install`.
 - Create a new class for the linter, e.g. `src/linters/my-linter.js`.
 Have a look at the other files in that directory to see what functions the class needs to implement.